greyseason/boot2docker-gui-osx/README.md

 * Update boot2docker OS, boot2docker script and docker OS X client

-To-DOs
+TO-DOs
 ----

 * Update readme.md with more detailed information
-* Run at login
+* Open at login
 * Better external shell scripts integration to the App instead of using Platypus based shell scripts as Apps.